 Its cost is $450 per ounce, a price justified by the fact that it takes about 28 dozen roses and 10,000 jasmine flowers to create just 30 ml (about 6.09 teaspoons) of this exquisite designer perfume.

 Another classic fragrance containing jasmine is Chanel No 5, which was reputedly worn to bed every night by sex goddess, Marilyn Monroe.
 A bottle of this iconic perfume costs about $260 for 1 ounce.
 More than 1,000 jasmine blossoms are needed to produce a single ounce of this elegant, classy perfume, whose origins date back to 1920.

 As the story goes, when Coco Chanel met French-Russian perfumer, Ernest Beaux, and challenged him to create a scent that would make its wearer “smell like a woman, and not like a rose,” Beaux presented her with a numbered series of perfume samples.
 She selected the fifth one, declaring, “I show my collections on the fifth of May, the fifth month of the year, so let’s leave the number it bears, and this number five will bring it good luck.”

 Alpha Aromatics And Jasmine-Infused Scents

-Our skilled perfumers at Alpha Aromatics, under the helm of modern day Merlin the magician, aka chemist and Vice President, Roger Howell, understand the power of fragrance and have been creating fine perfumes since the 1940s.
+Our skilled perfumers at Alpha Aromatics, under the helm of modern day Merlin the magician, aka chemist and Vice President, Roger Howell, understand the power of fragrance and have been creating fine perfumes for decades.

 Both a leader and pioneer within the perfume industry, our fine compositions are used for superior quality perfumes, personal care products, candles and diffusers, fragrances for home products and their odor neutralizers for those that use the services of private label manufacturers, custom packaging companies and toll blending (the specialty service of custom mixing a company’s unique formula into a final product).